510rrl/llama/README.md

 # llama
 challenge 12
-# <Ron’s Gone Wrong>

-## Mobile Accessibile Website
+# SQL Challenge: Employee Tracker

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-To provide a responsive user experience for communities using either mobile or desktop websites.
+To provide a responsive user experience for employers to access employee information stored in databases.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
-I built this project to practice my refractor code skills and to provide an interactive website for any user, regardless of their mobile phone carrier or desktop brand.
+I built this project to practice my database skills and work with content management systems (CMS).
 - What problem does it solve?
+Managing a company's database through employee names and roles.

 - What did you learn?
+How to use node.js, inquirer, and mysql.

 ## Table of Contents (Optional)